mrfour4/seminar-code/README.md

 # 📝 Todo App

-A beautiful and powerful task management application.

----

-## 🚀 Welcome to Todo App

 **Todo App** is a modern task management application built with **Next.js** and **shadcn/ui**.
 It provides a clean and intuitive interface to help you organize your tasks and boost your productivity.

 ---